 - Chevron B27 [27-74-10?]
 (Bob Brown): Sold in May 1974 to Team Harper, and used by David Purley in the European F2 championship.
 Probably the car driven by David Purley at the Brands Hatch Boxing Day libre race at the end of the season.
 Team Harper advertised both their Chevron B27s as rolling chassis in January 1975.
 This car is likely to be the "late 1974 F2 car" used by Doug Thomson (Edinburgh, Scotland) in Scottish libre, sprints and hillclimbs in 1975, and offered for sale in January 1976 with a Swindon BDA and Hewland FGA400 gearbox.
 Thomson recalls that he sold the car to UK-resident American Bob Brown (not Bobby Brown) who occasionally raced what is described by Autosport as an ex-Harper B27 in Indyatlantic and Formula Libre in 1976, after buying the car late in 1975.
 Brown was backed by Oceaneering International, a Texas company, and is believed to have been a diver working in the North Sea oil field.
 He appears to have taken the car back to the US.
 Then unknown until an "ex-Purley" B27 was raced by Bobby Brown in SVRA and HSR vintage racing.
 Sold to Skip Jones (Portland, OR) and used in ICSCC and SOVREN vintage racing, fitted with a 2-litre Wenz Cosworth YBM engine.
 Sold in August 2016 back to Bobby Brown.

 - March 73B [712M] (John Bowtell): John Bowtell (Witney, Oxfordshire) raced a March "73B" in British libre racing in 1975.
-He recalls that it was a 1971 car with 1973 modifications, and came from a garage in Salisbury, He modified it further over the next few seasons.
+He recalls that it was a 1971 car with 1973 modifications, and came from a garage in Salisbury, which would suggest a connection to Mike Sullivan of Riverside Garage in Salisbury, who ran a 712M in 1974 but who sold three Marches after that season.
+Bowtell modified the car over the next few seasons.
 He retained the car for 1976, initially for Indylantic, and then in Shellsport Group 8 races and libre, usually entering it as a 74B.
 He continued with it in libre in 1977, winning at least five races, and reappeared again with it in 1978, before replacing it with a "77P" for 1979.
 Subsequent history unknown.

 - Brabham BT40 (David Winstanley): New to Graham Eden Racing, and driven by Cyd Williams in the 1973 British Formula Atlantic championship.
 Retained by Eden and Williams for 1974.
 After Williams crashed the car at Brands Hatch in September 1974, it was raced by Richard Morgan and Tony Trimmer later that season.
 Retained by Eden again for 1975, with Cyd Williams again driving.
 To David Winstanley (Winsford, Cheshire) of Withers of Winsford for 1976, and raced in the Indylantic championship.